hku-systems/SOTER/README.md

 **Important notes of Experiment 2:**

-- In rare cases, the inference latency belonging to a larger partition ratio can be even lower.
+- In rare cases, the inference latency belonging to a larger partition ratio can be even higher.
 This is normal because operators are randomly selected to partition and execute on a GPU, and the computational overhead can be larger when such a partition is fragmented, i.e., the context switch overhead dominates the GPU performance gain (see paper $6.2).